 Relying upon the New 2013 Pro V1x golf ball, Kevin Kisner closed with a final-round 4-under 68 to secure a one-shot win at the Chile Classic.
 After posting a course-record 11-under par 61 on Saturday, Kisner pulled away from his two fellow overnight leaders with five birdies against a single bogey en-route to a 21-under 267 victory total.
 It marked the second career Web.com Tour title for Kisner, who topped a leaderboard that included Titleist golf ball loyalists among each of the top five finishers and nine of the top 10.

 Titleist was the most played golf ball at the Chile Classic with 99 players in the field of 143 relying upon a Pro V1 or Pro V1x, more than six times the nearest competitor with 16 and more than all competitors combined.

-Titleist was also the favourite in each of the following categories - irons (47), sand, lob and approach wedges (72), and putters (48).
+Titleist was also the favorite in irons (47), the sand, lob and approach wedge (72), and putters (48) category.

 PGA: WGC-Cadillac Championship

 In only his third start of 2013, Titleist Brand Ambassador Steve Stricker relied on his Titleist Pro V1x golf ball to garner his second runner-up finish and third top-5 finish.
 Stricker leads the PGA Tour in scoring average (68.29) and ranks second in greens in regulation (76.19%).

 Titleist Brand Ambassador Adam Scott trusted his new 2013 Pro V1 golf ball to fire the low round of the tournament with a bogey-free 8-under 64 on Sunday, placing him in a tie for third place for the week.